 1. Read the call for proposals carefully

-The call for proposals stipulates the scientific and formal requirements and guidelines for grant applications and the project you are seeking funding for.
-You present the scientific content in the project description, which forms the basis for the assessment of your application.
-But there are a number of formal elements that must be correct before you can submit your application and have it assessed.
+The call for proposals stipulates the scientific and formal requirements and guidelines for grant applications and the project for which you seek funding.
+You present the scientific content in the project description, which forms the basis for assessing your application.
+However, several formal elements must be corrected before you can submit your application and have it set.

 Pay special attention to the following in the text of the call:

-- whether the funding granted can be used to cover costs for project partners, particularly when companies are to participate in the project;
+- whether the funding granted can be used to cover costs for project partners, mainly when companies are to participate in the project;

 - whether or not R&D suppliers may be included in the project

 - the mandatory attachments to the grant application and any optional attachments that will be accepted;

 - formal requirements for the format of the attachments.

 2. Learn more about the application form

 Learn more about the application form well before the application submission deadline.